 Browse the log (version 2) XX

-Update club/association profile [1] XXX
+Update club/association profile [1] XXXX

-Manage tournament models [1] XXX
+Manage tournament models [1] XXXX

 Create/update/cancel tournaments XXX